jjjadey/nextjs-clone-spotify/README.md

 6\.
 Click `Edit Settings` in your Spotify app.
 Then add Redirect URIs `http://localhost:3000/api/auth/callback/spotify`

+Note:
-Note: `JWT_SECRET` is your some super secret value
+- `JWT_SECRET` is your some super secret value
+- `spotifyApi.play` can use only Spotify Premium

 ## Run project
 1. `npm i`
 2. `npm run dev`

 ## Preview